awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-cloudfront-apigateway/README.md

         }
 };

-const apiGateway = new api.LambdaRestApi(scope, 'LambdaRestApi', apiGatewayProps);
+const apiGateway = new api.LambdaRestApi(this, 'LambdaRestApi', apiGatewayProps);

-new CloudFrontToApiGateway(stack, 'test-cloudfront-apigateway', {
+new CloudFrontToApiGateway(this, 'test-cloudfront-apigateway', {
     existingApiGatewayObj: apiGateway
 });